karpatkey/defi-kit/README.md

    } satisfies Record<string, ProtocolActions>
    ```

-6. Implement the functions, adhering to the general API for that action type and returning an array of `PresetAllowEntry[]`.
+6. Implement the functions, adhering to the general API for that action type and returning an array of `Permission[]`.
 See following section for guidance.

 Note: For the new protocol functions to become available in the SDK playground, the changes must first be published to npm as a new version of the _defi-kit_ package.